 Previously, all of these would have felt like more burdens to contend with and I wouldn’t have had the energy to address them.

 But working on how I was thinking and feeling meant I felt more capable of dealing with them.
-Taking action helped, and my symptoms began to decrease.

 Managing pain and caring for myself

-Cognitive hypnotherapy taught me effective techniques to change my experience of pain.
+While I was reducing my symptoms by following AIP, cognitive hypnotherapy taught me effective techniques to change my experience of pain.

 It’s changed the way I treat my body and how I perceive things.
-I practice more self-acceptance, compassion and gratitude.

 Instead of worrying about imagined futures, I focus on increasing meaning, purpose and fulfilment in my life right now.